GreedyWang/bulldog2011.github.com/source/_posts/2013-03-28-pico-tutorial-2-a-currency-converter-sample.markdown

 description: Pico Tutorial 2 - a Currency Converter Sample
 ---

 This is the second tutorial of Pico Tutorial series, in the [first tutorial](http://bulldog2011.github.com/blog/2013/03/27/pico-tutorial-a-stockquote-sample/), I showed how to use Pico with a service called [StockQuote](http://www.webservicex.net/ws/WSDetails.aspx?CATID=2&WSID=9) from webserivceX.NET.
-StockQuote is quite simple, it's only a read only service, today I will show you how to use Pico with another service called [CurrencyConverter](http://www.webservicex.net/ws/WSDetails.aspx?CATID=2&WSID=10), also from webserviceX.NET, this is a read/writable serivce, means you need to provide input and the serivce will send you output.
-Also in first tutorial, I showed you how to reference Pico as a static library, in this tutorial, I will show you how to reference the Pico source in your project.
-By the way, since the wsdl driven development flow in both tutorials are quite similar, I won't repeat too much details in this tutorial, I suppose you have already read tutorial one and basically understand the wsdl driven development flow supported by Pico.
+Today I will show you how to use Pico with another service called [CurrencyConverter](http://www.webservicex.net/ws/WSDetails.aspx?CATID=2&WSID=10), also from webserviceX.NET, in first tutorial, I showed you how to reference Pico as a static library, in this tutorial, I will show you how to reference the Pico source in your project.
+By the way, since the wsdl driven development process in both tutorials are quite similar, I won't repeat too much details in this tutorial, I suppose you have already read tutorial one and basically understand the wsdl driven development process supported by Pico.

 The whole source of this tutorial is [here](https://github.com/bulldog2011/pico/tree/master/Examples/CurrencyConverter).